irealycode/dirx/README.md

 # dirx
-working on a directory fuzzing tool with some extra features i wish i saw on a tool before
+working on a directory fuzzing tool with some extra features that i wish i saw on a tool before